The Most Delicious Food In Mexico – All The Mexican Food You Should Try

 Pambazo

 A very soft white bread roll without any real crust found all over Mexico.
-The name is also used to refer to a sandwich made by filling the roll with either shredded beef, chorizo or pork, fried potatoes, refried beans, grated cheese.
-The roll is then dipped in a red guajillo peppers sauce.
-It’s not exactly light, but it sure is tasty.
+The name is also used to refer to a sandwich made by filling the roll with either shredded beef, chorizo, pork, fried potatoes, refried beans, or grated cheese.

 Mexican dishes